wp-plugins/robo-gallery/readme.txt

 In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

-= How to define custom link for some gallery images? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings

 = How to change font size of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview